arir2001/projectfour/README.md

 </div>

 # Manual Testing
-Views: Each view was manually tested to ensure correct functionality, such as page loading, navigation, and user interactions (e.g., posting and commenting).
+Views: Each view was manually tested to ensure correct functionality, such as page loading, navigation, and user interactions posting and commenting).
 Responsiveness: The website was tested across various devices (mobile, tablet, desktop) to ensure a consistent user experience.

 # Django Testing
 # Automated Testing
 The test_views.py files in the blog and home apps include tests for:

-- View Accessibility: Ensuring views return the correct HTTP status codes (e.g., 200 OK for accessible pages).
+- View Accessibility: ensuring views return the correct HTTP status codes (example: 200 OK for accessiblee pages).
-- Template Usage: Verifying that the correct templates are rendered for specific views.
+- Template Usage: verifying that the correct templates are rendered for specific views.
-- Redirection: Testing that unauthenticated users are correctly redirected (e.g., to the login page).
+- Redirection: testing that unauthenticated users are correctly redirected to the login page.
-- CRUD Operations: Tests for creating, editing, and deleting posts and comments.
+- CRUD Operations: tests for creating, editing, and deleting posts and comments.

 There are also test_forms.py for both apps, which check if the forms are valid.